 This breed is powerful, and they are very confident dogs because of their size.
-However, the Boerboel is great with children and is a natural protector of their territory and family.
+However, the Boerboels are great with children and are a natural protector of their territory and family.

 The Bohemian Shepherd is a very versatile work dog.
 They can turn their nose to almost any work, including therapy dogs, service dogs, search and rescue, and scent work.
 Standing nearly 22 inches tall, they can weigh up to 60 pounds.

 They are an old breed and possibly one of the ancestors of the German Shepherd.
 They are fantastic with children and family members, making them a lovely addition to any family.